 The College strongly recommends the following guidelines.
 To ensure the most positive and successful experience at Bristol, students should:

-• Contact the Learning Commons for assistance if enrolled in developmental classes as a result of placement testing.
+- Contact the Library Learning Commons for assistance if enrolled in developmental classes as a result of placement testing.

 The College reserves the right to limit or deny enrollment of a student in a course or program based on its case-by-case consideration of a variety of factors, including but not limited to the student’s maturity, life experience, placement test scores, and prior education, or the course content, instructional methodology, and risks associated with a particular course or program.
 Appeals of the College’s decisions should be submitted to the Vice President of Academic Affairs.

-Students with disabilities are encouraged to contact the Office of Disability Services (ODS) early in the registration process.
-The ODS will clarify the rights and responsibilities of the student, his/her parent or guardian, and the College.
-(See “Office of Disability Services” in the college catalog.)
+Students with disabilities are encouraged to contact Access & Disability Services (ADS) early in the registration process.
+ADS will clarify the rights and responsibilities of the student, his/her parent or guardian, and the College.

 Home Schooling Policy